-The JLA participated in the 2nd annual Little Black Dress Initiative (LBDI) on October 24-28, 2016.
-Through this week, 100 LBDI Advocates wore the same black dress for five consecutive days to illustrate the effects poverty can have on a woman’s access to resources, her confidence and professional opportunities.
-By wearing a button that reads “Ask me About my Dress,” Advocates invited dialogue among colleagues, friends and stranger s to raise awareness about generational poverty.
+Now in its 3rd year, the JLA’s Little Black Dress Initiative (LBDI) is an advocacy campaign that seeks to raise community awareness on the issue of generational poverty in Georgia.
+Throughout the week of October 9-13, 2017, 101 LBDI Advocates will wear the same black dress for five consecutive days to illustrate the effects poverty can have on a woman’s access to resources, her confidence and professional opportunities.
+By wearing a button that reads “Ask me About my Dress,” Advocates invite dialogue among colleagues, friends and strangers to raise awareness about generational poverty.

-Click the below to find answers to your important questions:
+Click below to find answers to your important questions:

 For questions regarding LBDI or how to provide support, please email LBDI@jlatlanta.org.